keremvaris/keremvaris/README.md

 ## Job

-I'm working as a Senior Software Developer in [Hemosoft](http://hemosoft.com.tr)
+I'm working as a Senior Software Developer at [Hemosoft](http://hemosoft.com.tr)

 ## I'm currently working on 🔭